Nioch-Nioch/Warhammer-API/README.md

-# Hi, if you wants start the project use this two comments in yours terminal:
+# Hi, if you want start the project use this two comments in your terminal:
 ### `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.